uxlfoundation/oneAPI-spec/oneDAL/meeting-notes-2021-04-14.rst

 Q: Does the literature use response as terminology for classification tasks?

-A: Yes, for example, "The Elements of Statistical Learning" (Trevor Hastie, Robert Tibshirani, Jerome Friedman) use this as a common definition too (see chapter 2.1, Introduction).
+A: Yes, for example, "The Elements of Statistical Learning" (Trevor Hastie, Robert Tibshirani, Jerome Friedman) uses this as a common definition too (see chapter 2.1, Introduction).
 This book also does not use "label" terminology so often, it uses "class labels" instead for the classification tasks.
+In addition, this resource among the ones was used to introduce Glossary in the specs.

 Q: How good is to use "response" for clustering task?